ironcev/thp.im/_posts/2015-06-07-the-three-laws-of-a-symptom-fix-mutation-and-spreading.md

 title: 'The Three Laws of a Symptom Fix - Mutation and Spreading'
 subtitle: 'The <a href="/the-three-laws-of-a-symptom-fix#the-second-law-a-symptom-fix-will-mutate-and-spread">Second Law of a Symptom Fix</a>, illustrated on a concrete example'
 description: This blog post illustrates The Second Law of a Symptom Fix on a concrete example.
-keywords: symptom fix
+keywords:
-tags: bugs symptom-fix symptom-fix-series-part
+tags: bug symptom-fix symptom-fix-series-part
 ---
 <p class='alert alert-info'>
 This is the fourth post in the blog post series called <em>The Three Laws of a Symptom Fix</em>.
 The series talks about the consequences of fixing a symptom and not the cause of a bug.
 The overview of the whole series can be found <a href="{% post_url 2015-06-07-the-three-laws-of-a-symptom-fix-the-overview %}">here</a>.